 It was warmer than expected.
 I started with three layers.
 As the night went on it got colder and colder and we needed all the layers and down jacket.
 I found the walking easy to start with but walking in the dark was mentally challenging.

 I had to focus on my breathing and stepping as Ian reminded us every 20 minutes.
 This helped.
 Slow step after slow step I kept pushing myself.
 I really wanted to do this.
-After 5 hours we could see light on the horizon and that helped me realize most of the hard work was done.
+After 5 hours we could see light on the horizon.
+This really helped me realize most of the hard work was done.

 Ian told us we were getting really close to the crater rim and that was the hardest part.
 It was time to self motivate and focus on our breathing.
 Our pace was slow and steady at this stage and taking very short breaks sometimes every 10 minutes.
 We had to keep moving slowly as it was really cold.